vinothmurugan-git/minio-keycloak/README.md

    - MinIO Console: `http(s)://<MINIO_DOMAIN>:9001`
    - Prometheus: (if added as a service)

+---

-## Notes
+## 📝 Notes
-- Make sure to provide valid SSL certificates for Keycloak and MinIO if using HTTPS.
+- Provide valid SSL certificates for Keycloak and MinIO if using HTTPS.
 - The `minio-entrypoint.sh` script adds a 10-second delay before starting MinIO to ensure dependencies are ready.
 - Prometheus configuration is provided but Prometheus service is not included in the compose file by default.

+---

-## License
+## 📄 License
 MIT